-We thank Resurrección Antón and Carmen López from the Instituto Geográfico Nacional for providing the waveform data from the Spanish National Network used in this study.
+[21] Acknowledgments.
+We thank R. Antón and C. López from the IGN for providing the waveform data from the Spanish National Network used in this study.
 Data for other stations in the region (with network codes IU, WM, GE, and MN) were obtained from the IRIS and GEOFON data centers.
-Andrés Pérez-Estaún provided very helpful comments on the manuscript.
-This work was supported by the

-"Ramón y Cajal" programme to AV and by the MEC project CGL2006-01171/BTE.
+This work was supported by the "Ramón y Cajal" programme to AV and by the MEC project CGL2006-01171/BTE.
 This is a contribution of the Team Consolider-Ingenio 2010 CSD2006-00041 (TOPO-IBERIA).

-US researchers were supported by a contract from the US Department of Energy, contract DE-FC52-2005NA26607.
+U.S. researchers were supported by U.S. Department of Energy contract DE-FC52-2005NA26607.